 Before coming to Duke, he was a practicing attorney in Argentina, specializing in corporate law, intellectual property and contracts, and an assistant professor of business associations in the University of Buenos Aires.
 In addition, Kielmanovich worked with the city attorney and clerked for a trial judge.

 Kielmanovich was a special staff editor and events coordinator on the Duke Journal of Comparative & International Law.
-He is the author of "Reflections", La Prensa de las Carolinas (2007), "History of the Law", La Prensa de las Carolinas (2007), "The New Driving While Impaired Statute in North Carolina", La Prensa de las Carolinas (2007), "Willful Blindness", La Prensa de las Carolinas (2006), "A Family Story", La Prensa de las Carolinas (2006), "Gangs in North Carolina", La Prensa de las Carolinas (2006), "Statutory Rape in North Carolina", Amigos Magazine (2005), "Driving While Impaired in North Carolina", Amigos Magazine (2005), "The Future of Napster", Dr. & Mr. Magazine (2000), "Liability for Publication of Information on the Internet", Ecomder (2000), "A Legal Conflict to Solve", Dr. & Mr. Magazine (2000), and "Physician’s Liability", Revista Universitaria La Ley (1999).
+He is the author of "Reflections", La Prensa de las Carolinas (2007), "History of the Law", La Prensa de las Carolinas (2007), "The New Driving While Impaired Statute in North Carolina", La Prensa de las Carolinas (2007), "Willful Blindness", La Prensa de las Carolinas (2006), "A Familiar Story", La Prensa de las Carolinas (2006), "Gangs in North Carolina", La Prensa de las Carolinas (2006), "Statutory Rape in North Carolina", Amigos Magazine (2005), "Driving While Impaired in North Carolina", Amigos Magazine (2005), "The Future of Napster", Dr. & Mr. Magazine (2000), "Liability for Publication of Information on the Internet", Ecomder (2000), "A Legal Conflict to Solve", Dr. & Mr. Magazine (2000), and "Physician’s Liability", Revista Universitaria La Ley (1999).